RUBclim/BUCSS22/README.md

   * `netatmo_heatwave_2019_bucss_metadata.csv`: metadata for all above-mentioned CWS stations

 * `data/WRF/`:
   * `INPUT/`: the required geo_em*.nc files to run the various WRF simulations.
+Note that:
-Note that the [W2W package](https://doi.org/10.21105/joss.04432) was used to insert the LCZ-based urban description.
+    * the [W2W package](https://doi.org/10.21105/joss.04432) was used to insert the LCZ-based urban description.
+    * the Local Climate Zone map was extracted from the global map of Local Climate Zones [(Demuzere et al., 2022)](https://doi.org/10.5194/essd-14-3835-2022).
   * `OUTPUT/`: output files for all WRF simulations.
   *
 Please see  [WRF hands-on slides](https://github.com/RUBclim/BUCSS22/blob/main/lectures/Demuzere_Zonato_WRF-HandsOn.pdf) for further details.